ashwin-kumar9405/Image-to-Canvas.js-Converter/README.md

 - JavaScript for file processing and code generation
 - PDF.js for PDF file handling
 - Canvas Confetti for visual feedback
+- Used Ml models like OCR for detection

 ## Limitations